Images shot with F.Zuiko 38mm f1.8

 One Chiang Mai temple I visited (Wat Pha Khao, not far at all from Tha Phae Gate) is one example of this.

-The temple cannot compete with the main ones in town, being less than half the size and having less than half the exposure on tourist routes, and even Googling it now doesn’t bring up any relevant results.
+The temple cannot compete with the main ones in town, being less than half the size and having less than half the exposure on tourist routes.

 Statues of them, I mean.

 Being surrounded by these was a little strange if I let them spend too much time in my peripheral vision, although this wasn’t a bad thing – I felt uplifted, as temples always make me feel.

 Inside the temple, I saw something that, of all the temples I’d ever been to, was new to me.

 The main Buddha and the five smaller statues in front of him were underlit, with the light changing colour every five seconds or so.

 It sounds tacky, but what it actually does is bring their faces to life.
 As the shadows and colours change, the expressions on the faces seem to alter slightly.